-The UK rail industry is steeped in an incredibly rich history.
+As the concept of digital rail becomes an ever-likely reality for the UK rail industry, it’s important to remember that the railways are steeped in an incredibly rich history.
 Its profound evolution enabled the fundamental transformation behind the UK’s infrastructure and labour market as we know it today.
 As a result, the rail industry has proudly celebrated the principles first established in the business model of its inception, for over 300 years.

 Travel in the digital age

 The digital age has largely been driven by consumer experiences.
 Modern consumers are predominantly digitally engaged, and as a result, are demanding seamless, real-time interactions from brands.
 The wider transport industry has adapted to this change in consumer predilections well.
 Uber, for example, have recognised where their core demographic lies, and in doing so, have revolutionised the taxi industry.

 Uber’s understanding of the wider reaching benefits of digital transformation has allowed the company to harness the increasing prevalence of instant digital communications, and as a result, build the foundation of their business model around the smartphone.

 This has enabled the company to maximise efficiency across an increasingly digitally engaged market.
 By making their platform exclusively available via smartphone app, Uber have streamlined the car-summoning process, enabled seamless and contactless payment for riders, and empowered an entire fleet of drivers worldwide.

 As a result, Uber have successfully transformed the taxi industry and inspired other companies to reassess their approach by digitising their own processes to follow suit, for face extinction in the digital age.